-Competing from across the foodservice industry were Bartlett Mitchell, BaxterStorey, Blue Apple, CH&Co, Gather & Gather, Genuine Dining Company, Graysons, Green and Fortune, HIT, Holroyd Howe, ISS Food & Hospitality, Lexington, Restaurant Associates, and Vacherin.
-Gather & Gather, Graysons and Green and Fortune were all new to the competition this year.
+Competing from across the foodservice industry were BaxterStorey, Blue Apple, CH&Co, Gather & Gather, Genuine Dining Company, Graysons, HIT, Holroyd Howe, ISS, Lexington, Restaurant Associates and Vacherin.
+Lexington were in second place, and in third place were Gather & Gather.

 Leftover food ingredients will be distributed by City Harvest to organisations that help homeless people in London.

 Our photographer captured the excitement of the event brilliantly!
 Have a look at the gallery here – you may recognise some of the faces…

-Click here to view the video highlights.
+Click here to view the 2018 video highlights.